sparkfunX/Artemis_Global_Tracker/README.md

 - **/Hardware** - Eagle PCB, SCH and LBR design files
 - **/Software** - Arduino examples
 - **/Tools** - Tools to help: configure the full GlobalTracker example via USB or remotely via Iridium messaging; and track and map its position
+- **/binaries** - binary files for the examples which you can upload using the [Artemis Firmware Upload GUI](https://github.com/sparkfun/Artemis-Firmware-Upload-GUI) instead of the Arduino IDE
 - **LICENSE.md** contains the licence information

 ## Documentation